hail2u/html-best-practices/README.md

 ### Omit `for` attribute if possible

-`label` can contain some form elements.
+`label` element can contain some form elements.

 Bad: